All Episodes

 What the ramifications would have been, or somebody saying, you know, I dream of blowing up the White House.

-Now, am I saying that this led to this incident that happened with Donald Trump Jr.'s wife being taken to the hospital because of uh a letter that arrived containing white powder at her apartment?
+Now, am I saying that this led to this incident that happened with Donald Trump Jr.'s wife being taken to the hospital because of a letter that arrived containing white powder at her apartment?

 No, I'm not.

-But I always blame the person anyway.
+But I always blame the person.

-And the letter was uh sent to their apartment, and I guess, you know, firefighters, emergency medical services, police were called to the apartment when she opened the letter, and uh she and two other people at the apartment are being decontaminated by Firefighters at the scene and then being taken to the hospital as a precaution.
+When she opened the letter, and she and two other people at the apartment are being decontaminated by firefighters at the scene and then being taken to the hospital as a precaution.

-We gotta pray it's a precaution.
+We got to pray it's a precaution.

 Remember my assistant?